|

 installed/implemented in several hours before we left) saved us about

 $85 in gasoline just on this one trip alone.With tweaks I added in 2010 (also in the book), I soon began to average about 20mpg both on the freeway and just around town here.
 This same vehicle, which averaged 13mpg at one point in its life, was getting well over 20mpg at it's best point (with more tweaks that I added in late 2011), almost double what it was before.
 And I still haven't put everything into this vehicle that I could or that I mention in the book (and I keep swapping mods in and out as I test them).
 There's still room for more improvement!
 Note: www.fueleconomy.gov says I should only expect 11mpg in the city, and 15mpg on the highway (at 65mph or less) for this rig when BRAND NEW.
 How's that for progress!
 My next goal is to triple my mileage, now that I've broken the DOUBLE barrier...
-I'll make sure buyers of my book get updates as I make progress..
+I'll make sure that any buyer of my ebook that asks for an update gets one as I make progress...
 I

 recently resurrected from the dead (November, 2011) an old 4-cylinder 2.5 liter 1981 automatic Buick Skylark with almost 100,000 miles on it, in order try gas mileage improvement stuff on it.
 It DID already have its emission controls and smog equipment disabled, so I wanted to do some testing with a rig like this.
 So I drove it around town for awhile, and then on the freeway.
 It was a gutless thing, especially at higher speeds (the speedometer only goes up to 85mph, if that tells you anything), but it got surprisingly good mileage for what it was: about 23mpg in the city, and almost 27mpg on the freeway.
 It's definitely meant to be an around town car.
 Note: The www.fueleconomy.gov website says it should get about 20mpg city, and 28mpg highway, when NEW...

 Then I started adding tweaks one at a time, and driving it.
 The first tweak took it to 28mpg highway.
 The second tweak gave me so much extra power, I took advantage of the power (and drove faster), and the gas mileage stayed at 28mpg until I slowed it back down to the same cruising speed I used before.
 Then suddenly the gas mileage was up to 30mpg (with cleaner emissions too -even with the emissions stuff still nonfunctional).
 This is over a 10% increase for just two simple engine add-ons that I talk about (among many) in the book, without any specific focus on advanced hypermiling driving style techniques that have made some people famous (things I also talk about in the book).
 I have a whole list of tweaks, changes and modifications planned for this car, and I do believe I can get it up to double gas mileage as well.
+Then I got ambitious.
+I planned a 4,200 mile road trip (to a college reunion), and installed a number of ecomods so that I could test them along the way (specifically, water injection, hydrogen injection, ozone injection, and combinations there of).
+And the car survived.
+Several tires did not, and I ended up replacing two of them somewhere in Kansas (I live in Idaho), but the car itself, ran wonderful.
+And I was able document mileage improvements, and/or horsepower improvements, from each.
+At one point, it looked like I was actually pushing 40 mpg (at 70mph avg).
+Nice, eh?
+That's easily double what I was getting when the car was first given to me 7 years prior.
 And that brings up a side note here.
 Advanced hypermilers, people who change their driving styles to get better mileage in a significant way, can often double their mileage through driving style changes alone.
-Although I mention many of the techniques they use, over half of this ebook focuses on tweaks and ecomods that you can do to the actual vehicle itself, and on using technology partnered with just basic driving style changes in order to double your gas mileage.
+Although I mention as many of the techniques they use that I could find, over half of this ebook still focuses on tweaks and ecomods that you can do to the actual vehicle itself, and on using technology partnered with just basic driving style changes in order to improve or even double your gas mileage.
+If what you talk about is real, why aren't the car manufacturers already doing it?
+That's a very good question, and one I had to think about a bit before I came up with some plausible answers.
+It's like this...
+For one, it simply costs more to make cars that are more fuel efficient.
+That's why the only time we see serious improvements in average car mileage is when Congress mandates it (and car makers ALWAYS seem to find a way to comply, even though they whine about it too).
+And if people are already programmed to accept the gas mileage that all base model cars get, why waste money getting better than people's expectations?
+That's just good business sense, to give people what they expect as cheaply as possible.
+It also means that YOU end up getting the short end of the stick when it comes to gas mileage.
+It's also like the inkjet printer business, or the smart phone sales model.
+HP and Samsung build and sell their products (inkjet printers and smart phones) at cost (or even below cost) because they know they will make their profit on aftermarket ink cartridge sales, and long term cell service contracts.
+Likewise with cars and gasoline.
+Share holders in big oil and the car manufacturing business make their biggest money on gasoline and repeat sales (because most cars wear out so quickly now days-built cheap), not in actual one-time car sales.
+They don't want to build cars that get great mileage and last forever.
+They intentionally build and sell cheap cars that get the minimum required mileage possible, so they can sell you another (cheap) car in a couple of years, and sell you lots of gasoline and repair parts in the process.
+That's their business model, plain and simple.
+Lucky You, eh?

 Here's some of the things I talk about:

-I broke out the information by several other main topics as well, roughly as follows, trying to analyze the problem from every angle possible:
+I covered the information using several other guidelines as well, roughly as follows, trying to analyse the problem from every angle possible, to cover all bases:

 1. The driver factor